 Shangri Lao Explorer Camp / Pak Ou Caves

-Set on the banks of the Nam Khan River is the Shangri Lao Explorer Camp, where you’ll ride an elephant along narrow jungle paths in a tranquil river valley setting.
+Set on the banks of the Nam Khan River is the Shangri Lao Explorer Camp, where you’ll explore along narrow jungle paths in a tranquil river valley setting.
 After crossing the river, the trail takes you through teak forest over the hills to reach beautiful Tad Sae waterfall.
 After a rest at the waterfall and some time to enjoy the scenery, head down to the river and board a luxurious bamboo raft that will bring you back to camp.
 A typical Lao-style lunch is served on board.
 (Please note: your activities at the Shangri Lao Explorer Camp may not be private, like the rest of your extension, and you may join other non-Wilderness Travel participants on the camp excursions).

 Back in Luang Prabang, board a local boat for a scenic trip up the Mekong River to Pak Ou Caves, a Buddhist pilgrimage site located above the river.
 Over the last five centuries, processions of worshipers from kings to peasants have brought Buddha images to the caves, and it is a fascinating site to visit.
 Afterward, visit Ban Muang Keo village and observe local weavers and whisky distillers honoring their timeworn traditional crafts before returning to Luang Prabang by car.
 The remainder of the day is at leisure Overnight at hotel in Luang Prabang...BL